Transaction Retry Architecture With Retry Coordinator

 For systems deployed across multiple geographic regions, StackSaga uses the region property to scope retry ownership.

-Every component — Master, Slave, and Orchestrator — is stamped with the region it belongs to.
+Every component — Master, Retry-Coordinator-Slave, and Orchestrator — is stamped with the region it belongs to.

 How Region Scoping Works